702Padmin/Flyertap-Distributor/README.md

 Once the user stops the timer and completes the run we want users to be prompted to fill out a form with the following questions:
 - What Campaign did you complete?
-- Which Zipcode did you do?
+- Which Zipcode did you distribute for?
-- Additional Notes
+- Additional Notes (for example any issues experienced)
-- A Final Picture (The user must upload a final picture.
+- A Final Picture (Optional.
 This will be so we can verify they completed the flyer distribution.)

 All the pictures they upload, as well as questions they answered, must be saved to the database and attached to their corresponding run activity.